adr/adr-manager/docs/evaluation/adr-parsing/README.md

 ### View results

 * `cypress/fixtures/CounterAdrsPerRepo.json`: Number of all ADRs per repository.
-* `cypress/fixtures/CounterDiffPerRepo.json`: Number of times the Convert-Tab was opened per repository.
+* `cypress/fixtures/CounterDiffPerRepo.json`: Number of times the Convert tab was opened per repository.
 * `cypress/fixtures/Counter{Diff|Adrs}AllRepos.json`: Total numbers, i.e., sum of the above per-repository-counters.
 * `cypress/videos/EmpiricalAnalysis.js.mp4`: If the test was run with `npx cypress run --spec` a video is generated in `cypress/videos` where you can watch cypress clicking through the repositories.
 (Or possibly check what went wrong in case of failures.)